thodnett/book-store/README.md

 ------------------------------------------------------------------------------

 I created the website for the users to be able to find and review and purchase books they are interested in.
+The user can create a book review for others to see and can view other users reviews.
+They can then

 Features
 -----------------------------------------------------------------------------
+* Login to site to use.
 * Fixed navbar for easy navigation of the site.
 * Ability to add and edit books.
 * Add and edit different genres, also search for books based on genre.